jensmeder/DarkLightning/README.md

 ## 1. Features

 * iOS und OSX implementations to transmit data with up to 480 MBit via USB between iOS and OSX
+* Simulator connection for debugging with iOS Simulator
 * Information on connected iOS devices on OSX
 * Callbacks for newly connected and disconnected iOS devices on OSX